Albarossa from Bricco dei Guazzi in Piemonte

 The Albarossa grapes are destemmed and fermented in stainless steel.
-Maturity for the first six months is in French oak barriques followed by another twelve months in large 3,000-litre barrels.
-After bottling, there is a final minimum of four months before release.
+For the first six months, maturity is in French oak barriques, followed by another twelve months in large 3,000-litre barrels.
+After bottling, there is a minimum of four months rest before release.

-The Genagricola agricultural group owns Bricco dei Guazzi, which is Italy’s biggest agribusiness.
+The Genagricola agricultural group owns Bricco dei Guazzi, which is Italy’s largest agribusiness.
 It specialises in viticulture, arable and livestock farming and it’s also is a significant player in renewable energy sources.